 The recipe of this glaze is open-source.
 We developed it and sell it premixed but you can batch it (or even adjust it) yourself.
 For detailed technical information its page at the Digitalfire Reference Library by clicking the following: G2926B.

 Adding the Stains and Opacifiers: Simply multiply the weight of the amount of powder you want to use and divide by 100.
 For example, if you have 2000 grams of glaze powder and want to add 6% stain: 2000*6/100=120 grams of stain.
 Or, 10% zircopax: 2000*10/100=200 grams of zircopax (stain %'s are suggestions, for some colors you may need more, testing is needed).
 Bright colors and whites will be muted on dark-burning bodies.

-The story of two transparent base glazes.
-The inside one is our standard recipe.
+The story of two transparent base glazes: The inside one is our standard recipe.
 It is durable, glossy, clear and fits most bodies.
 It can be colored with stains, opacified and variegated.
-But it does not produce the brilliant metallic green when copper oxide is added.
+But it does not produce the brilliant metallic green when copper oxide is added (like this one on the outside).
 For that we recommend base base having high melt fluidity (it melts more), G3806C.

 L3954A white engobe on M340 and M390.
 The engobe has been applied to the inside and wrapped over the rim to midway down the outside.
 The clear glaze on the inside is G2926B Whiteware transparent.
 The outside glaze on the right is that same clear with 4% added iron oxide.
 The outside glaze on the left mug is GA6-A Alberta Slip clear using Ferro Frit 3195 as the flux.